 Here’s a conversation I have all the time:Business Owner: “Almost all of my business comes from referrals.
 So I don’t need to do any other marketing.”
 Me: “Great, then you have all the business you need!”
 Business Owner: “Well, no. I’m pretty slow right now. ”

 Does anyone else see how illogical this argument is?
-So, let’s pretend for a minute that this business owner did other forms of (effective) marketing and instead of getting one new customer/job/sale a week, she got 3?
-All of a sudden only 30% of her customers are coming from referrals and 70% from other marketing.
+So, let’s pretend for a minute that this business owner did other forms of (effective) marketing and instead of getting one new customer/job/sale a week, she got three?
+All of a sudden only 30 percent of her customers are coming from referrals and 70 percent from other marketing.
 Referral marketing doesn’t look quite as omnipotent in that light, does it?

-I’ve said it before – 100% of not enough is still not enough.
+I’ve said it before—100 percent of not enough is still not enough.
 Why put all your eggs in one basket?
 Why?

 I know lots of business owners who do their due diligence; going to their weekly networking groups, asking customers for referrals, and working hard to be referable but what about the rest of the time?
 What are you doing to attract customers when you aren’t actively networking?
 That all takes a lot of time; what is the real cost of those referrals?

 My point is this- if you aren’t getting all the business you need then how can you say you don’t need any other form of marketing?
-“Well, marketing doesn’t work for my business.” – Another excuse I hear all the time.
+“Well, marketing doesn’t work for my business.”
+Another excuse I hear all the time.
 Is that your experience too?
-If so then here are 5 questions you need to ask yourself before declaring that your business is immune to the practice of Marketing.
+If so then here are five questions you need to ask yourself before declaring that your business is immune to the practice of marketing.

 - Was I doing the right type of marketing?
 Did you attempt to communicate with your customers and potential customers on their terms – or on yours?
 How do they prefer to be contacted?
 Direct Mail, telephone, email?
 It’s your job to find out and communicate with them accordingly.